France offers reprieve in post-Brexit fishing fight with UK

-GLASGOW, Scotland (AP) — France’s president offered Britain an extra day of negotiations on Monday to try to reach a compromise on a troubling post-Brexit fishing spat, hours ahead of a threatened French blockade of British ships and trucks.
+GLASGOW, Scotland (AP) — France’s president offered Britain extra time for negotiations on Monday to try to reach a compromise on a troubling post-Brexit fishing spat, hours ahead of a threatened French blockade of British ships and trucks.

 France has threatened to bar British boats from some of its ports and tighten checks on boats and trucks carrying British goods if more French vessels aren’t licensed to fish in U.K. waters by Tuesday.
 Paris has also suggested it might restrict energy supplies to the Channel Islands, which are heavily dependent on French electricity.

 The French government had said the port blockade would begin at midnight Monday if no compromise was found.
-But late in the day, French President Emmanuel Macron said talks would continue throughout the day on Tuesday.
+But late in the day, French President Emmanuel Macron's office said talks would continue this week and no measures would be taken until at least through Thursday.

 “I asked the British to come back to us tomorrow with other propositions,” Macron said.
 “We will see where we are at the end of day tomorrow.”